What is alcoholism?

 Patients receive treatment in inpatient or residential and outpatient settings.
 Inpatient programs are most suitable for persons whose alcoholism is moderate to severe.
 A patient lives in a treatment facility during a specific timeframe e.g., 30, 60, or 90 days.
 This type of program is particularly useful for persons without a strong support system or those who need a more structured environment to stop drinking.

 On the flip side, outpatient programs are most suitable for persons with mild to moderate alcohol addiction.
-They’re also useful for individuals who complete inpatient treatment and need support or structure to continue a substance-free lifestyle.
-In this case, patients attend therapy and counseling sessions regularly, but they’re able to maintain personal and professional life and sleep at home, among other things.
+They’re useful for individuals who complete inpatient treatment and need support or structure to continue a substance-free lifestyle.
+In this case, patients attend therapy and counseling sessions regularly, but they’re able to maintain personal and professional life and sleep at home.

 The first stage of alcoholism recovery is detoxification (detox) during which a patient stops drinking alcohol.
 Abrupt cessation of alcohol consumption causes withdrawal symptoms.
 For that reason, detox is medically supervised.

-Depending on the severity of alcoholism, some patients may experience more persistent withdrawal symptoms.
-That’s why this process should be medically supervised.
-While it’s easy to assume a person can do it on their own, medical supervision offers a safer environment and greater chances of success.
+Depending on the severity of alcoholism, certain patients report experiencing more persistent withdrawal symptoms.
+That’s why this process must be medically supervised.
+While it’s easy to assume a person is able to do it on their own, medical supervision offers a safer environment and greater chances of success.

 The main purpose of behavioral treatments is to change drinking behavior and thought patterns through counseling.
 During regular counseling sessions, a patient learns to identify negative thoughts and behavior patterns in order to replace them with positive alternatives or increase motivation to change.
 This approach focuses on uncovering triggers that contribute to drinking and helping patients adopt healthier coping techniques.

-The journal Science Advances published a paper that confirmed that various behavioral and psychological treatments are available for persons with alcoholism.
+In 2019, the journal Science Advances published a paper by Witkiewitz et al., which confirmed that various behavioral and psychological treatments are available for persons with alcoholism.
 Treatment approaches with the greatest efficacy include cognitive-behavioral therapy (CBT), motivational interviewing, and contingency management, in addition to 12-step programs.

 The role of CBT is to help patients identify negative thoughts and behavior patterns whereas motivational interviewing focuses on increasing a patient’s motivation to make positive changes in their life.
 On the other hand, contingency management reinforces desired behavior through incentives.